wngTn/MolSim/doc_pages/README_5.md

 #### Particle Density ####

 The dots in the particle density scatter plots are simply connected with a linear line for better visualization.
+The different colors also depict each iteration.

 #### Diffusion ####